reynaroyce12/File-Retreival-Engine-V3/README.md

 - Searching for terms within indexed files, supporting both single-term queries and AND-based multiple term queries.
 - Displays the time taken for indexing and search operations, along with the total bytes read.

+### Enhancements in This Version Over the Previous One (V2):

+This version introduces a multithreaded client-server architecture improving scalability and performance.
+Unlike the previous iteration, which operated on a single machine, this version allows multiple clients to independently index and search files.
+Each client manages its dataset and sends partial indexes to the server for querying.
+The system now supports simultaneous indexing and searching across multiple clients.

 #### A Few Points to Consider:

 - Server can be started by running the executable passing the port as the command line argument